aillescas76/ai_technical_challenge/README.md

 ### Future Improvements

+- **Polish of the traces**: Polish the traces for better observability and debugging.
 - **Prompt Injection Defense**: Implement a more robust sanitization layer or prompt injection detection mechanism.
 While the current setup places instructions after user input (a basic mitigation), a dedicated defense could be crucial if the application serves untrusted clients or faces advanced adversarial prompts.
 For internal or trusted clients, the current approach might be sufficient.